hoffmaao/DotsonCrosson/README.md

 # DotsonCrosson
-Model experiments and observation of seasonal grounding-line changes in response to seasonal thermocline changes.
+Model experiments and observations of seasonal grounding-line change in response to seasonal thermocline changes.

+# Background
+Tropic sea surface temperatures have been linked to near surface wind stresses just off the shelf break in front of the Amundsen Sea.
+These tropically teleconnected Westerly wind patterns affect the thermocline depth beneath the ice shelf and the amount of deep circumpolar deep water that can melt the shelf cavity walls.

 # Model Workflow